danilo-vasojevic/jira-ticket-linker-for-test/README.md

 }
 ```
 ### Install the extension
+You should install the extension from official [VSC Marketplace](https://marketplace.visualstudio.com/items?itemName=DaniloVasojevic.jira-ticket-linker-for-test) link.

-For now, I'll keep this extension off the marketplace.
-To install it, check for the latest release in this repo, download it and install it using:
+If you're installing from GitHub repo, check for the latest release in this repo, download it and install it using:
 ```
 code --install-extension <extensionName>.vsix
 ```